timescale/docs.timescale.com-content/getting-started/forge-resize.md

 within a few seconds.
 Other things to note about storage changes:
  * At the current time, storage can only be _increased_ in size.
  * Storage size changes can only be made once every six (6) hours.
- * Storage can be modified in 25GB increments between 25GB-500GB, and then in 100GB increments between 500GB-1TB.
+ * Storage can be modified in various increments between 25GB and 4TB.

 **Compute**: Modifications to the compute size of your service (increases or decreases) can be applied at any time, however, please note the following: